mainmatter/mainmatter.com/src/posts/2023-07-22-the-case-for-rust-on-the-web.md

 We at Mainmatter are highly optimistic that Rust will take off in the web and cloud space in the coming months and years and for that reason have [made a strategic bet on Rust](/blog/2022/10/12/making-a-strategic-bet-on-rust/).
 We believe that Rust is the first step towards a new era of web development where developers can levarage a technology that allows them to reach higher and previously unthinkable levels of efficiency, stability, reliability, and maintainability without giving up on developer experience and productivity.

 If you're looking to adopt Rust but aren't comfortable going on the journey alone, [reach out](/contact/).
-We can help with [mentoring, team augmentation, and custom development](/rust-consulting/).
+We can help with [mentoring, training, team augmentation, and custom development](/rust-consulting/).